MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/acquisitions-report.md

 You can optionally filter the results by whether the acquisition originated from the client or web-based Store and/or by OS version.

+> [!NOTE]
+> You can also programmatically retrieve this data by using the [get app acquisitions](../monetize/get-app-acquisitions.md) method in our [analytics REST API](../monetize/access-analytics-data-using-windows-store-services.md).

 ## Installs